Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Technical preliminaries

 \end{itemize}

-The coupling $\lambda$ characterizes the intensity of the disorder, $\mathfrak{P}_p$ is the set of permutations for $p$ elements and the overline means averaging with respect to the probability distribution for $J$.
-The potential $V(\bm{x}^2)$ suppresses large $\bm{x}$ configurations in the classical equation of motion:
+The coupling $\lambda$ characterizes the strength of the disorder, $\mathfrak{P}_p$ is the set of permutations of $p$ elements, and the overline denotes the average with respect to the probability distribution of $J$.
+The potential $V(\bm{x}^2)$ suppresses large-$\bm{x}$ configurations in the classical equations of motion:

-This equation is analytically investigated for $p=0$ in the quenched regime for late time in Appendix \ref{App2}.
+In Appendix \ref{App2}, we analytically investigate this equation for $p=0$ in the quenched regime at late times.

-Operational quantum mechanical formalism is not the most suitable for considering the renormalization group (RG), and we move to the path of integral formalism.
+The operator formalism of quantum mechanics is not well-suited for the renormalization group (RG) approach; therefore, we switch to the path integral formalism.
 The time evolution of a Hermitian operator is given by:

-can be ‘‘Trotterized" accordingly with the standard procedure \cite{kluber2023trotterization} to construct path integral, and the Euclidean propagator looks as the partition function of a real-time system in contact with a thermal bath at inverse temperature $\beta=t-t_0$ \cite{zinn2010path}:
+can be "Trotterized" following the standard procedure \cite{kluber2023trotterization} to construct the path integral.
+Consequently, the Euclidean propagator takes the form of the partition function of a system in contact with a thermal bath at inverse temperature $\beta=t-t_0$ \cite{zinn2010path}: